Jacob Meyers Preview, Player Props: Astros vs. Red Sox

-Jacob Meyers -- with a slugging percentage of .290 in his past 10 games (including no homers) -- will be in action for the Houston Astros against the Boston Red Sox, with Chris Sale on the mound, on August 28 at 7:10 PM ET.
+The Houston Astros, including Jacob Meyers (.290 slugging percentage in past 10 games, including no homers), battle starting pitcher Kutter Crawford and the Boston Red Sox at Fenway Park, Wednesday at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Tigers.
+In his previous game he had a hitless showing (0-for-2) against the Tigers.

 Jacob Meyers Game Info & Props vs. the Red Sox